 4. Test Your Hypothesis by Doing an Experiment

 Your experiment tests whether your prediction is accurate and thus your hypothesis is supported or not.
 It is important for your experiment to be a fair test.
 You conduct a fair test by making sure that you change only one factor at a time while keeping all other conditions the same.

 You should also repeat your experiments several times to make sure that the first results weren't just an accident.

-Scientists often find that their hypothesis was not supported, and in such cases they will construct a new hypothesis based on the information they learned during their experiment.
-This starts the entire process of the scientific method over again.
+Scientists often find that their predictions were not accurate and their hypothesis was not supported, and in such cases they will communicate the results of their experiment and then go back and construct a new hypothesis and prediction based on the information they learned during their experiment.
+This starts much of the process of the scientific method over again.
 Even if they find that their hypothesis was supported, they may want to test it again in a new way.

 To complete your science fair project you will communicate your results to others in a final report and/or a display board.
 Professional scientists do almost exactly the same thing by publishing their final report in a scientific journal or by presenting their results on a poster or during a talk at a scientific meeting.
 In a science fair, judges are interested in your findings regardless of whether or not they support your original hypothesis.

 10 Robotics Projects Kids Can Really Make!